You’ve simply got to try this lamb coconut curry!

-I was a bit sceptical before making this dish.
-I love coconut but the recipe called for small chunks of coconut in the sauce and I wasn’t sure how that would go down with a group of friends I had over for a curry feast.
+I was a bit sceptical the first time I tried this dish.
+I love coconut but the recipe calls for small chunks of coconut in the sauce and I wasn’t sure if it could possibly compare to the other lamb coconut curry dishes I’d tried using just coconut milk for the coconut flavour.

 What’s so good about the recipe?

-We all thought the different textures, along with the fantastic flavour were wonderful.
+You will love all the different textures in addition to the amazing flavour the ingredients produce when simmered low and slow together.
 You’ve got the tender lamb which together with the crunchy coconut pieces makes the perfect combo.
-It’s so unique.
+It’s so unique, at least in the west where lamb curries are often quite similar.

-If you want to try a curry that is delicious in every way, you’ve got to try this infamous dish from the town of Erode in Tamil Nadu.
+If you want to try a curry that is delicious in every way, you’ve got to try this infamous dish that is originally from the town of Erode in Tamil Nadu.

 Make this recipe your own.